dataset-ninja/ticam/ABSTRACT.md

 * **IR Amplitude Image.** Undistorted IR images from the depth sensor are provided in the same format as the depth image above.

 * **RGB Image.** Undistorted color images are saved in PNG-format in 24bit depth.
-While the synthetic RGB images have the same resolution and field of view as the corresponding depth images (512 × 512), the real recorded RGB images have a higher resolution of 1280×720 pixels, but a lower field of view of 90◦×59◦ FOV.
+The recorded RGB images have resolution of 1280×720 pixels, but a lower field of view of 90◦×59◦ FOV.

 * **2D bounding boxes.** For each depth image, the 2D boxes are defined by the top-left and bottom-right corners of the box, its class label and a flag ***low remission*** which is set to 1 for objects which are either blac kor very reflective or both, and therefore are barely visible in the depth image.